Erin & Ross

 Erin is also a passionate gardener and visual artist, and has her own business in Rochester, and is a firm believer in the balance, knowledge, and wisdom that can be gained by working with the artistically rich natural world.

-Ross and I spent several days in the company of these great musicians and artists at The Studio Nashville not long ago.
+Ross and I spent several days in the company of these great musicians and artists at The Studio Nashville in the creation of our first record.
 Each one of these guys offered something truly special to our project, and all were phenomenal to work with and be around.
 We cut 7 tracks and added several top-notch troops to our New Kind of Old crusade.

 Pictured: Rory Hoffman: guitar, clarinet, keyboard, accordion, whistle